chris-gunawardena/anz-seismi/README.md

 ###Knowledge sharing & Documentation
 - Gitter chat room was created and connected to github project for easy Q&A https://gitter.im/chris-gunawardena/anz-seismi
 - Github homepage readme markdown is used for documentation.
-- Extensive inline comments are used to describe code where possible.
+- Inline comments are used to describe code where possible.
-- Screen cpature of how to clone and build project.

 ###Development Process
-- grunt live reload is used to
+- grunt live reload is used to refresh the browser on every save.
+This can also compile LESS/SASS and add css browser prefixes etc.

-- grunt build will create a minified and
+- grunt build will create a minified and concatenated build ready for deployment in /dist

 ###Quality Control
-- JS Hint is used to enfoce JS best practices.
+- JS Hint is used to enforce JS best practices.

 ###Unit testing and Functional testing